Top-gg-Community/rust-sdk/README.md

 }
 ```

-- Querying a discord with advanced configurations
+- Querying a discord bot with advanced configurations

 ```rust,no_run
 use topgg::{Client, Filter, Query};